 They are detachable dentures dentists give you after extractions.
 They are for temporary use until you get your final set of dentures.
 They are given just so you can eat, speak and smile without any hindrance.
 They also help your gums heal while you wait for your permanent dentures.
-They come in different materials, and the most common ones are nylon, acrylics, and metal.
+They come in different materials, and the most common ones are nylon, acrylic, and metal.
 They stick naturally to the roof of your mouth but if you have a dry mouth, you may need denture adhesives.

-Temporary Removable partial denture
+Temporary removable partial denture

 As the name says, it is for partial teeth and not for full teeth.
-Dentists recommend you to get them if you are missing only a few teeth.
+Dentists recommend you get them if you are missing only a few teeth.
 They are temporary partial teeth for you until you get your final dentures.
 They consist of an easy-to-use metal framework to remove and attach the denture whenever needed.
 Dentists usually ask you to wear these dentures for at least 3 to 6 months until your final dentures arrive.

 Temporary fixed denture

 These are also for temporary use until your final dentures arrive.
 They are fixed temporarily to your jaw so you can eat, speak and smile without any problems.
 Although it takes a while for your jaw to get used to them, you eventually learn to work with them.
 Dentists secure them in place with adhesives so they can last until your final dentures are ready.
 They are not custom-made so we do not recommend you wear them longer than needed.

 This is a temporary type of denture one needs to replace a few missing or damaged teeth.
 Dentists place them temporarily after extractions with denture adhesives.
 They are needed for the functionality of teeth until the new and final dentures are ready.
 Their measurements are less than ideal because they are ready-made and only work temporarily.
 We do not recommend you wear them longer than the time your dentist suggests.